 Cornell astronomers’ exploration of the solar system just got a major boost: Two faculty members will play critical roles in one of the two final concepts that NASA has selected for a robotic mission planned to launch in the mid-2020s under its New Frontiers Program.
 Steven Squyres, the James A. Weeks Professor of Physical Sciences in Cornell’s Department of Astronomy, will lead the Comet Astrobiology Exploration Sample Return (CAESAR), a comet sample return mission, as principal investigator; Alex Hayes, assistant professor of astronomy, will serve as payload lead.

-NASA announced the concepts Dec.
-20, following an extensive and competitive peer review process.
-The concepts were chosen from 12 proposals submitted in April under a New Frontiers program announcement of opportunity.
+NASA announced the finalists Dec.
+20, following a competitive peer review process of 12 proposals submitted in April.

 Artist's rendering of the CAESAR (Comet Astrobiology Exploration SAmple Return) mission.
 Credit: NASA

-The CAESAR and Dragonfly missions will receive funding through the end of 2018 to further develop and mature their concepts.
+CAESAR and the second finalist, Dragonfly, will receive funding through the end of 2018 to further develop their concepts.
 NASA plans to select one of these investigations in the spring of 2019 to continue on to subsequent mission phases.

-The selected mission will be the fourth in NASA’s New Frontiers portfolio, a series of principal investigator-led planetary science investigations that fall under a development cost cap of approximately $850 million.
-Its predecessors are the New Horizons mission to Pluto and a Kuiper Belt object known as 2014 MU69, the Juno mission to Jupiter, and OSIRIS-REx, which will rendezvous with and return a sample of the asteroid Bennu.
+The selected mission will be the fourth NASA New Frontiers project, a series of principal investigator-led planetary science investigations that fall under a development cost cap of approximately $850 million.
+Its predecessors are the New Horizons mission to Pluto and a Kuiper Belt object, the Juno mission to Jupiter and OSIRIS-REx, which will rendezvous with and return a sample of the asteroid Bennu.